taubyte/tau/README.md

 - 📦 Object Storage
 - 🗂 K/V Database
 - 📢 Pub-Sub Messaging
+- 💻 CI/CD Integration for streamlined development and deployment workflows

 ## 🔮 What's Next
 Next, we're working to add JavaScript and Python interpreters, container support, and more.
 Stay engaged and [contribute](https://github.com/taubyte/tau/issues) to the future of Tau.